M66B/FairEmail/docs/FAQ-fr-rFR.md

 OAuth for Outlook/Office 365, Yahoo, Mail.ru and Yandex is supported via the quick setup wizard.

+The OAuth [jump page](https://oauth.faircode.eu/) exists for when [Android App Links](https://developer.android.com/training/app-links/verify-site-associations) are not available, for example when using a non Play store version of the app, or do not work for some reason.

 <br />

 <a name="faq112"></a>
 **(112) Which email provider do you recommend?**

-FairEmail is an email client only, so you need to bring your own email address.
+FairEmail est un client de messagerie uniquement, vous devez donc fournir vous-même votre adresse e-mail.
 Note that this is clearly mentioned in the app description.

-There are plenty of email providers to choose from.
-Which email provider is best for you depends on your wishes/requirements.
+Il y a beaucoup de fournisseurs de messagerie parmi lesquels choisir.
+Le fournisseur de messagerie qui vous convient le mieux dépend de vos souhaits/exigences.
 Please see the websites of [Restore privacy](https://restoreprivacy.com/secure-email/) or [Privacy Tools](https://www.privacytools.io/providers/email/) for a list of privacy oriented email providers with advantages and disadvantages.

 Some providers, like ProtonMail, Tutanota, use proprietary email protocols, which make it impossible to use third party email apps.
 Please see [this FAQ](#user-content-faq129) for more information.